markwellj/markwellj/README.md

 - 👋 Hello World, I’m @markwellj!

+- Check out some of my work from my master's program below.

 - I'm a recent graduate from the University of Edinburgh's MSc in Business Analytics program.

 - I'm interested in finding nuances and patterns in data, regardless of the subject matter.